renovatebot/renovate/docs/usage/configuration-options.md

 If the time since the release is less than the set `minimumReleaseAge` a "pending" status check is added to the branch.
 If enough days have passed then the "pending" status is removed, and a "passing" status check is added.

-Some datasources don't have a release timestamp, in which case this feature is not compatible.
+Some datasources do not have a release timestamp, in which case this feature is not compatible.
 Other datasources may have a release timestamp, but Renovate does not support it yet, in which case a feature request needs to be implemented.

 Maven users: you cannot use `minimumReleaseAge` if a Maven source returns unreliable `last-modified` headers.